Tagline: You Don’t Have To Go To Texas For A Chainsaw Massacre!

 Gee, let me think…

 Pieces is an incredibly violent affair, but one that takes no pleasure in its graphic extremities, marketing blood and guts with an almost business logic.
-Lazy, cynical and completely devoid of tension, this is horror at its most shallow, but the film’s goofy premise is good for a giggle, while gore hounds will no doubt bask in its crimson facade.
+Contrived, cynical and completely devoid of tension, this is horror at its most shallow, but the film’s goofy premise is good for a giggle, while gore hounds will no doubt bask in its crimson facade.

 VHS Revival is a non-profit venture.
 Any donation, no matter how small, will help towards the site’s running costs and ultimately enable us to grow.
 Thank you.